oristopo/nanoTAPR/README.md

 -----------------------------

 TAPR software is installed from [the Internet](https://github.com/erikkaashoek/Tapr-VNA/raw/master/VNAR4.4.zip).
-Additionally,
-you may need to install the Microsoft Windows© dotNET 1.1 run-time (and even possibly the Windows installer).
+Additionally, you may need to install the Microsoft Windows© dotNET 1.1 run-time

--   You must have *administrator* privileges.
-    Double-click on the downloaded `VNAR4.4.zip`, which should open to reveal `VNAR4.4.exe`.
+-   Double-click on the downloaded `VNAR4.4.zip`, which should open to reveal `VNAR4.4.exe`.
 If it does not, verify that zip file was not corrupted during download.

 -   Launch `VNAR4.4.exe`
     ![](media/splash.gif)

--   If notification that the dotNET 1.1 runtime is not found:
+-   If alerted that dotNET 1.1 runtime is not found:

     -   Recommended: Install the most recent dotNET 1.1 framework via the Internet from the Microsoft website.
 This will be